Strain-tunable anomalous Hall effect in hexagonal MnTe: Neutron Scattering under uniaxial compressive strain

 In previous work on the orthorhombic antiferromagnetically ordered iron pnictide BaFe$_2$As$_2$ with twinned structural and magnetic domains below $T_{\mathrm{N}}$ \cite{doi:10.1126/science.1190482,dai_antiferromagnetic_2015}, a $\sim$10--20 MPa uniaxial compressive stress induces a small lattice distortion ($\Delta a/a\approx -1\times 10^{-3}$ near $T_{\mathrm N}\approx 140$ K, where $a$ is the orthorhombic lattice parameter) that detwins the structural and magnetic domains, but that is insufficient to change the direction of the ordered moment relative to the lattice \cite{PhysRevB.93.134519,liu_-plane_2020-1}.
-For $\alpha$-MnTe, despite a sizable spontaneous magneto-volume contraction below $T_{\mathrm{AM}}$ ($\left| \Delta V/V\right|>7\times 10^{-3}$) indicating a strong magnetoelastic coupling \cite{https://doi.org/10.1002/adfm.202305247}, we estimate the upper bound of the compressive strain applied in our neutron experiment to be $\Delta a/a\approx -1\times 10^{-3}$, or $\epsilon\approx-0.1\%$ (see Methods), which is comparable to that in BaFe$_2$As$_2$.
-Therefore, such small strain magnitude is unlikely to modify the in-plane moment direction relative to the underlying easy axes dictated by SOC.
+For $\alpha$-MnTe, despite a sizable spontaneous magneto-volume contraction below $T_{\mathrm{AM}}$ ($\left| \Delta V/V\right|>7\times 10^{-3}$) indicating a strong magnetoelastic coupling \cite{https://doi.org/10.1002/adfm.202305247}, the compressive strain applied in our neutron experiment is comparably small.
+From the load and cell geometry we estimate an upper bound $\Delta a/a \approx -1\times10^{-3}$ (i.e., $\epsilon \approx -0.1\,\%$), which is comparable to that in BaFe$_2$As$_2$ and lies below the resolution of conventional neutron diffraction measurements (Extended Data Fig.~\ref{figS:Braggstrain}).